mixxxdj/manual/source/hardware/controllers/stanton_scs3d.rst

 -  Outer circle (C1) allows you to scroll through your Library
--  Center button (anywhere on S4) loads the currently highlighted song into the current deck, as long as it’s not live (playing to the master output.)
+-  Center button (anywhere on S4) loads the currently highlighted song into the current deck, as long as it’s not live (playing to the main output.)
 -  B11 selects backward between Library, Playlist, Browse, etc. views
 -  B12 selects forward between Library, Playlist, Browse, etc. views
 -  B13 moves the highlight up one item